gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am holy, so be ye holy.
+I am holy, so be ye holy.
-I am he that justifies my children.
+I am he that justifies my children.
-I am he that sanctifies my children.
+I am he that sanctifies my children.
-I am he that makes my children righteous in me.
+I am he that makes my children righteous in me.
-I am he that redeems my children in my grace and mercy.
+I am he that redeems my children in my grace and mercy.
-I am he that washes you clean in my sinless blood.
+I am he that washes you clean in my sinless blood.
-I am the righteous judge.
+I am the righteous judge.
 Time is short, my children, and your courses will very soon be finished.
 Think not that unrighteousness will enter my kingdom, or that you will stand before me in your sins and carry off reward.
 Only those who overcome will stand with me.
 You will be saved, but why would you want to suffer the loss of the greatness I have prepared for you, for you cannot even comprehend what you are sacrificing for your own lusts.
 Come to me, for I am rich in mercy.
 Come to me, for my grace will sustain you.